archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 With “Normalization” set to None and “Approve normalization” set to None in the default processing config, process a transfer using *SampleTransfers/AccessCopies*, “Job: Normalize” should only give three options - choose “Normalize for preservation”.
 - [ ] Originals should be .png AND
-- [ ] Preservation copies should be as per rule AND
+- [ ] No preservation copies should be generated (PNG is already considered a preservation format) AND
 - [ ] Access copies should be .gif

 ### 2.7